Monte9/react-native-ratings/README.md

 </p>

 <p align="center">
-  A extendable Rating's components for React Native with gestures and an intuitive API
+  An extendable Rating's components for React Native with gestures and an intuitive API
 </p>

 <p align="center">